npci/falcon/helm-charts/fabric-ops/README.md

      port: "30000"
 ```

-## How to add a new Org to channel ?
+## How to add/remove an Org in channel ?

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |